Talysh people: In Safavid Iran

-Afsharid and Zand period
+In Afsharid and Zand Iran

 Mir-Abbas Beg kept up his relations with the Russians even after they pulled out of Iran.
 In order to demonstrate his loyalty to Nader Shah, he sent his son Jamal al-Din as a hostage to his court.
 Due to his dark complexion, Jamal al-Din earned the nickname Qara ("the Black") Beg.
 He rose to important posts in Nader Shah's army and was assigned the task of putting down Kalb Hoseyn Beg's uprising in southern Talish in 1744.
 The murder of Nader Shah in 1747 led to the fragment of his empire; in the same fashion as the other rulers in the Southern Caucasus, Jamal al-Din (who had succeeded his father) established himself as a semi-independent ruler, marking the start of the Talysh Khanate, which used Lankaran as its capital.
+A khanate was a type of administrative unit governed by a hereditary or appointed ruler subject to Iranian rule.
+The title of the ruler was either beglarbegi or khan, which was identical to the Ottoman rank of pasha.
+The khanates were still seen as Iranian dependencies even when the shahs in mainland Iran lacked the power to enforce their rule in the area.